cloudry22/IPLAnalysisDatabricks/README.md

 ## Usage

 Azure Databricks is used to process the IPL data.
-The data is read from Azure Blob Storage, and processed using Spark streaming DataFrames.
+The data is read from Azure Blob Storage, and processed using Spark streaming DataFrames and delta live tables.
 Various analyses are performed on the data, including but not limited to:

 - Top batsmen and bowlers of the tournament
 - Team-wise and player-wise statistics